fsjavier/loketable/TESTING.md

 | A logged out user typing the user favorites url caused a server error. | Add `LoginRequiredMixin` to the view. |
 | A user trying to access a conversation that doesn't exist raises and DoesNotExist error. | Catch the error with a try-except block and redirect the user to the Inbox. |

-### Fixed Bugs
+### Unfixed Bugs

-- Removing a product from the favorites list should remove the product and keep the user in the Favorites Page, but it's redirecting the user to the Products Page.
+- When adding or removing a product from Favorites, the it redirects the user to the Products Page.
+While not strictly a bug, it may be an inconvenience for users.
+Particularly, if they have applied a filter, performed a search, or are navigating the Favorites Page, the action of adding or removing a product redirects them to the Products Page.
+- Once the user has uploaded a profile picture or product picture and then goes to edit it, there is a "Currently" field for the image that is always empty.
-- The image in the Home Page is not displaying correctly in Safari and Firefox
+- The image in the Home Page is not displaying correctly in Safari and Firefox.

 ## Unit Testing